pmndrs/react-three-rapier/.changeset/long-olives-worry.md

 }
 ```

-Note: it is best to avoid accessing properties and methods on the world outside of `useEffect`, or `useLayoutEffect` in order for the world to be properly synchronized with the React component lifecycle.
+Note: it is best to avoid accessing properties and methods on the world outside of `useEffect` in order for the world to be properly synchronized with the React component lifecycle.
 ```tsx
 // bad
 const Component = () => {